EvilLeeovo/CommonAssessmentTool/README.md

 4. Go to SwaggerUI (http://127.0.0.1:8000/docs)

-4. Log in as admin (username: admin password: admin123)
+5. Log in as admin (username: admin password: admin123)

-5. Click on each endpoint to use
+6. Click on each endpoint to use
 -Create User (Only users in admin role can create new users.
 The role field needs to be either "admin" or "case_worker")

+7. Model Selection
+- Check usable models list, and change to the model and check.

 -Get clients (Display all the clients that are in the database)